rationalis-petra/hydra/README.md

     "Three is bigger")
 ```

-The aim is to investigate & play with various type-systems.

 ## Values
 Values in hydra are like those of other languages: there are currently integers, strings, lists,
 input streams and characters.
-Currently, many have predictable literals, e.g. '"' for strings.
+Many have predictable literals, e.g. '"' for strings.

 Values can be placed in the global namespace with `def`, e.g.
 ```